 Patients with spinal compression fractures experience spasms and very high pain levels.

 In patients with low back pain where the cause is difficult to determine, especially for elderly patients with osteoporosis, a fracture in the sacrum (the bone between the two hip bones) may be the cause of the pain.
 A standard x-ray or bone scan may not show a sacral fracture.
-Imaging techniques such as CT scan (Computer Tomography, a type of x-ray examination that obtains digital images of the body using a thin x-ray beam) or MRI (magnetic resonance imaging, a diagnostic test that depicts both soft tissue and bone) can often reveal these fractures.
+Imaging techniques such as CT scan or MRI (magnetic resonance imaging, which depicts both soft tissue and bone) can often reveal these fractures.

 It is very important that patients with acute lumbar compression fractures be tested for osteoporosis.
 A bone density study is needed, unless the patient has no other osteoporosis risk factors and has had a very high impact fracture.
 Studies have shown that many patients with fractures in the U.S. are discharged from hospitals with no plans for management of their bone density problems, which then are left to worsen.

 If osteoporosis is found, many treatments are available, including calcium, vitamin D, and a number of prescription drugs.
 The variety of agents available to treat osteoporosis is large enough that an agent can generally found for each patient, even if other medical problems make one or another of the agents wrong for them.
-In patients who have just had a spinal fracture, and their bone density is not yet known, nasal calcitonin is a medication that has been shown to reduce fracture pain (and which has some benefit for bone density).
 Once bone density is measured, a decision as to long term osteoporosis management can be made.

 Although pain can be very intense, it is best for patients with lumbar fracture to resume activity as soon as possible.
 This is especially true for elderly patients, who can too easily become weakened, and develop other complications, if mobility is reduced for too long.
-Opioids (synthetic narcotic drugs that are not the same as opium) are often needed for pain control, for a brief period.
+Opioids (narcotic medications) might be needed for pain control, for a brief period.

 Cancer involving the lumbar spine (low back) is rare.
 However, in people who have a prior history of cancer, for example, in the breast or prostate, or who have weight loss or loss of appetite along with back pain cancer needs to be considered.